What Employers Are Asking: February 2026

 1. When does the OSHA 300A need to be posted, and who is required to post it?

-Most employers with 11 or more employees are required to maintain OSHA injury and illness records, though certain low-hazard industries are partially exempt from routine recordkeeping.
+Most employers above a certain employee count threshold are generally required to maintain OSHA injury and illness records, though certain low-hazard industries may be partially exempt from routine recordkeeping.
 Employers should confirm whether their industry classification falls within an exempt category.
-Even partially exempt employers must report certain severe injuries — such as fatalities, amputations, and hospitalizations — directly to OSHA regardless of their recordkeeping exemption status.
+Even partially exempt employers must generally report certain severe injuries — such as fatalities, amputations, and hospitalizations — directly to OSHA regardless of their recordkeeping exemption status.

-In addition to posting the physical form, certain employers in high-hazard industries or above certain size thresholds are required to submit their 300A data electronically through OSHA's Injury Tracking Application.
-Electronic submission deadlines typically fall in March.
-Employers should confirm whether they are covered by the electronic submission requirement and ensure timely filing.
+In addition to posting the physical form, certain employers in high-hazard industries or above certain size thresholds may be required to submit their 300A data electronically through OSHA's Injury Tracking Application.
+Employers should confirm whether they are covered by the electronic submission requirement and verify the applicable submission deadline with OSHA.

 2. Can I get an extension for ACA 1095-C distribution to employees?

-The IRS has, in several prior years, granted automatic extensions to the deadline for furnishing Form 1095-C to employees.
-Employers should check the IRS website and recent IRS notices to determine whether an extension has been announced for the 2025 tax year.
-Even when extensions are available, they do not apply to the IRS filing deadline for Forms 1094-C and 1095-C, which remains March 31 for electronic filers.
+Employers should regularly check the IRS website and recent IRS notices for any announcements regarding extensions for furnishing Form 1095-C for the 2025 tax year.
+Even when extensions are available, they may not apply to the IRS filing deadline for Forms 1094-C and 1095-C. Employers should verify current year deadlines with the IRS.

-Employers who cannot meet the furnishing deadline — even with any available extension — should file for a formal extension using IRS Form 8809, which provides an automatic 30-day extension for information return filing.
-However, Form 8809 applies to the filing with the IRS, not the furnishing to individuals.
-There is no separate extension form for the employee furnishing requirement; the IRS has addressed that through administrative relief announcements when it has chosen to extend the deadline.
+Employers who cannot meet the furnishing deadline — even with any available extension — may wish to explore whether a formal extension request is available.
+Employers should verify the current applicability of IRS Form 8809 for information return filing with the IRS, as it generally applies to the filing with the IRS rather than the furnishing to individuals.
+The IRS may address furnishing deadline extensions through administrative relief announcements if it chooses to extend that deadline.

 The practical advice is to proceed with preparation as if no extension will be granted.
 If an extension is announced, it provides a welcome buffer.
 If not, the employer is ready to meet the original deadline.